Barry-84/CppND-Capstone-Snake-Game/README.md

 - One function is overloaded with different signatures for the same function name.
 (Function Renderer::Render() )

 ### Memory Management
-- At least two variables are defined as references, or two functions use pass-by-reference in the project code.
+- At least two variables are defined as references, or two functions use pass-by-reference in the project code. ( Food::setPointX(int& x), Food::setPointY(int& y) )

 ## Dependencies for Running Locally